hathibelagal-dev/stable-diffusion-mlx/README.md

 So, by default, this repo uses the Unet and VAE of `NovelAI/nai-anime-v2`.
 The rest of the components come from `CompVis/stable-diffusion-v1-4`.

+**Note:** SD 1.4 is particularly strong for generating stylized images and art.
+It uses the same text encoder as SD 1.5, CLIP ViT-L/14, and was trained on subsets of the LAION-5B dataset, specifically "laion-aesthetics v2 5+" for aesthetic quality.

 ## Sample Usage

 Once you clone this repository and install the requirements, you can run the following command to generate an image: